-When it comes to cutting down weeds in small spaces, sometimes a lawn mower is not the right tool for the job.
+When it comes to cutting down weeds in small spaces, sometimes a lawn mower is not the right tool.
 I have an unusual space where even a string trimmer could be the wrong tool.
 Last fall, in my hasty decision to plant perennial herbs I’d been given, I designed a garden based on triangles.
 Rather than filling the triangular beds, I planted along the lines while leaving the middle open for future plants.
 I did this without really knowing how big the plants would get, whether they would spread and which ones I’d want to propagate.
-I thought I was leaving my options open, but what I really left open were several small spaces with unknown wild residents.
+I thought I was leaving my options open.
+But what I really left open were several small spaces with unknown wild residents.

 For my small, oddly shaped garden bed, I borrowed a weed cutter and learned how to swing it.
 I tried this new-to-me tool to knock back the weeds, keep them shorter than the planted herbs and to prevent the population explosion of their seed-heads.
 The weed cutter is double-bladed with a largely serrated edge.
 My first lesson in using it included making sure my feet were out of the way at all times.
 It would really, really hurt if I missed and hit my shin.
 The tool is angled in a way that reminds me of a golf putter.
 I try to keep my back straight while my arms are relaxed but controlled as I wave it across the field near my feet.